 Cost components included in the analysis will consist of (but not necessarily be limited to) the cost of surgery for both arms of the trial, complications arising from surgery, all relevant diagnostic investigations, revision surgery where necessary, hospital length of stay, outpatient attendances, hospital readmissions, primary care contacts, A&E attendances, and prescribed medications.
-The volume of resource use for each cost component will be measured directly in the trial from patient records.
+The volume of resource use for each cost component will be measured directly from trial CRFs.
 Unit costs will be taken from standard published sources where possible.
 Where published unit costs are not available site specific unit costs will be obtained as required.